pouc/qlik-utils/README.md

 ```
 <a name="module_qlik-utils..Task"></a>
 ### utils~Task
 This class enables you to handle tasks asynchronously.
-It relies on Q promises.

 **Kind**: inner class of <code>[qlik-utils](#module_qlik-utils)</code>
 <a name="new_module_qlik-utils..Task_new"></a>